Towards Unified World Models for Visual Navigation via Memory-Augmented Planning and Foresight: Introduction

 \section{Introduction}

-Visual navigation is a fundamental capability for embodied AI and autonomous systems~\cite{mirowski2016learning, chaplot2020learning, fu2022coupling, sridhar2024nomad}, enabling intelligent agents to interpret egocentric visual inputs and sequentially select actions toward goals within complex environments~\cite{karnan2022socially}.
-This skill underlies critical real-world applications such as robotic delivery, autonomous driving, and assistive technologies, demanding robust perception, precise planning, and the capacity to \emph{anticipate} environmental evolution resulting from potential actions.
-Humans naturally excel at such imaginative reasoning, routinely performing mental simulations to plan routes effectively through both familiar and novel scenarios~\cite{bar2025navigation}.
+Visual navigation is a core capability for embodied AI and autonomous systems \citep{mirowski2016learning, chaplot2020learning, fu2022coupling, sridhar2024nomad}, enabling agents to interpret egocentric observations and sequentially choose actions to reach goals in complex environments \citep{karnan2022socially,yue2025video,hu2023gaia-1}.
+It supports real-world applications such as robotic delivery, autonomous driving, and assistive technologies \citep{survey_3d_4d_world_models,worldlens,survey_vla4ad,xu2025U4D,liang2026lidarcrafter,hu2024drivingworld, dong2025securing}, where robust perception, accurate planning, and the ability to \emph{anticipate} how the environment will evolve under candidate actions are essential.
+Humans excel at this by mentally simulating future outcomes to plan in both familiar and novel settings~\citep{bar2025navigation,bartoccioni2025vavim_vavam}.